Credit – Cyrille Mulard, Te Honu Dive Centre.

 Different systems on the market include: Constant Flow Orifice, diver adjustable Variable Flow Orifice, a Static Solenoid or a Dynamic Solenoid.
 If you are looking for a CCR with the option of automatic Setpoint control, look for one with a Dynamic Solenoid for continuous and instant reaction to changes in oxygen partial pressure in the diving loop.
 All AP Inspiration rebreathers offer a Dynamic Solenoid as standard and as a result set the benchmark in O2 control accuracy.

 How well will your CCR maintain constant PO2 during ascent?

 This really comes back to controllers.
 During ascent the partial pressure of oxygen in the diver’s breathing loop can drop dramatically and to hypoxic levels as the ambient pressure drops.
-Unless the CCR’s oxygen controller has the ability to react correctly and rapidly to these changes, the diver is at serious risk and the unit is poorly designed.
+Unless the CCR’s oxygen controller has the ability to react correctly and rapidly to these changes, the unit is poorly designed and the diver is at serious risk.
 AP Inspiration controllers reactively control the variable solenoid valve timing ensuring oxygen pressure is maintained with benchmark accuracy, +/- 0.05 bar of Setpoint.
 Even during fast ascents, there is no need for manual intervention.